nitaicharan/Udemy-ACSSSASSFGAM/README.md

   </p>
 </a>

-## About course
+## About project

-This project was part of the Udemy course "Construindo Aplicações Web Com o Novo Angular (4, 5 e 6)" by Tarso Bessa.
+This project was part of the Udemy course "Advanced CSS and Sass: Flexbox, Grid, Animations and more!" by Jonas Schmedtmann.

 - [Course][course-url]
 - [Instructor][instructor-url]